Anthony Rawlins

-Major General Anthony John Rawlins, AO, DSC is a senior officer in the Australian Army.
+Major General Anthony John Rawlins, AO, DSC is a retired senior officer of the Australian Army.
 He joined the army via the Australian Defence Force Academy in 1986 and was commissioned into the Royal Australian Armoured Corps.
 He has commanded the 2nd Cavalry Regiment (2006–08), Overwatch Battle Group (West) (2006–07) and 7th Combat Brigade (2016–18), and deployed on operations to Israel and Lebanon, Iraq and Afghanistan.
-He served as Deputy Chief of Army from 2018 to 2022, and was appointed Head Force Design within the Vice Chief of Defence Force Group in February 2022.
+He served as Deputy Chief of Army from 2018 to 2022, and was Head Force Design within the Vice Chief of Defence Force Group from 2022 to 2025.

+Career

+Rawlins was appointed a Member of the Order of Australia in the 2019 Australia Day Honours.
+He was advanced to an Officer of the Order of Australia in the 2024 King's Birthday Honours for "distinguished service in responsible positions as the Deputy Chief of Army and Head Force Design Division."